 Family and friends are an important part of the childbirth experience and can be of great support to the new parents.
 We encourage family visiting and ask that the guidelines below be followed.

-• Only one adult is allowed to stay in mom's room overnight.
+Post Partum • Visitors are limited to 3-4 at a time. • Siblings or other children are allowed to visit with mom and the new baby as long as they are free from infection and accompanied by an adult. • Only one adult is allowed to stay in mom's room overnight.
 No children under the age of 13 will be allowed to stay in mom’s room overnight without an adult other than the patient.

-• Nursery windows are open during transition time (those first hours prior to the time baby goes to mom’s room) and as requested.
+Well Baby Nursery • Nursery personnel should always transport baby from nursery to mom’s room and back. • Anyone touching the baby must wash their hands thoroughly. • Nursery windows are open during transition time (those first hours prior to the time baby goes to mom’s room) and as requested.

 Anderson Regional Medical Center is a tobacco-free campus.
 No tobacco products are allowed (includes cigarettes, dipping and chewing tobacco products).